We train people to deal with conflict constructively and nonviolently.

 Origin and networking

-The "Ecumenical Service for a Ministry of Shalom" (Oekumenischer Dienst Schalomdiakonat, OeD) is an ecumenical non-profit organisation, founded in 1992.
-The OeD was founded in the context of the global Conciliar Process of Christian Churches for Justice, Peace and the Integrity of Creation, which led to several ecumenical declarations.
+The "Ecumenical Service for a Ministry of Shalom" (Oekumenischer Dienst Schalomdiakonat, OeD) was founded as an ecumenical non-profit organisation in 1992.
+The idea of the OeD emerged in the context of the global Conciliar Process of Christian Churches for Justice, Peace and the Integrity of Creation, which led to several ecumenical declarations.
 We refer in particular to the commitment of the World Convocation in Seoul in 1990:

 "We commit ourselves to work and engage our Churches to work for a community of the Churches who claim their identity as the Body of Christ through providing witness to the liberating love of God through developing and coordinating justice and peace ministries including a global non-violent service which can advance the struggle for human rights and liberation and serve in situations of conflict, crises and violence."